Beautii

 This then meant that as more therapists shared their calendars via SimplyBook.me with Beautii, that users were able to do more instant bookings without having to request a date/time.

-Error messages were vague (e.g. simply stating "error" without explanation).
-The new message improves the experience by clearly explaining that the lack of availability doesn’t reflect the full schedule, reassuring users that they can still book manually.
+Error messages were originally vague (e.g. simply stating "error" without explanation).
+We improved the messaging experience by clearly explaining that the lack of availability doesn’t reflect the full schedule, reassuring users that they can still book manually.
 It also provides clear next steps, offering options to contact Beautii, which helps users continue their booking journey with confidence rather than abandoning it.
 This more transparent and supportive tone transforms a moment of friction into an opportunity for trust and engagement.

 Results